selifan/PWAssist/README.md

 ## Source Image file for icons.
 I hope you understand that "source" image for all icons must have resolution greater or equal to the most large icon.
-Otherwise upizing will drive to interpolation, and result icons will suck.
+Otherwise upscaling will create icons looking not so good.

 PNG format is preferenced for source image, as it supports transparency.
-Other source image types supported (gif, webp, jpg), but if you choose some ot them, PWAssist will create png icons from it, but probably without transparency areas.
+Other source image types supported (gif, webp, jpg), but if you choose some ot them, PWAssist will create png icons from it, probably without transparency areas.

 ## Demo
 Working sample demonstrating "service page" with all buttons for creating PWA modules :